Karshi Abuja

-Karshi is located in the Federal Capital Territory, a satellite town situated in Abuja Municipal Area Council in Nigeria.
+Karshi is a town in Nigeria.
+It is located in the Federal Capital Territory, a satellite town situated in Abuja Municipal Area Council.
 Its geographical coordinates are 8° 49' 40" North, 7° 33' 0" East and its original name (with diacritics) is Karshi.
 Karshi is about 38 km to Federal capital city of Abuja and 41 km from Karshi to Apo.